 You can monitor your ECS instances by using the ECS monitoring service or CloudMonitor.
 ECS provides CPU utilization, network traffic, and disk I/O monitoring for a specified instance.
 In CloudMonitor, you can monitor the instances by using a wider range of metrics with finer granularity.
-For more information about CloudMonitor, see Host monitoring metrics.
-Some of the metrics provided by the ECS monitoring service are shown as follows.
+For more information about CloudMonitor, see host monitoring metrics.
+Some of the metrics provided by the ECS monitoring service are described as follows.

 - Network traffic: The bandwidth usage for the inbound and outbound traffic of the ECS instance in kbps.
 ECS provides data connection monitoring, while CloudMonitor can monitor Internet and internal network traffic.
 If the outbound traffic reaches 1,024 kbps and the outbound bandwidth limit is 1 Mbps, the outbound bandwidth for the specified ECS instance is fully utilized.